Holistic Marketing Impact Analysis – (HMIA)

-HBIA is an approach to analytics that was designed by Avinash Kaushik, which provides a path to multi-level, multi-channel digital marketing understandings and economic value, and is used to answer the following questions:
+Holistic Marketing Impact Analysis (HMIA) is an approach to analytics that Avinash Kaushik designed to provide a path to multi-level, multi-channel digital marketing and starts with the following questions:

 - What are people doing on your site – Click-Stream Analysis